Haptein/powerplan/README.md

 ## Config guide
-The configuration is located in **/etc/cpuauto.toml**.
+The configuration is located at **/etc/cpuauto.conf**.
 A DEFAULT profile is included and is defined with parameters specific to your machine's CPU.
-Creating your own profiles (or editing the DEFAULT one) is simple with the [toml](https://github.com/toml-lang/toml#example) format.
-The parameters:
+Creating your own profiles (or editing the DEFAULT one) is simple.
+These are the available parameters:

 - **turbo:** Turbo boost/core on or off.
 - **cores_online:** Number of physical cores online.